talex5/wayland-proxy-virtwl/README.md

-# A virtwl Wayland proxy for VMs
+# A Wayland proxy

-`wayland-proxy-virtwl` runs inside a VM, offering a Wayland socket to applications.
-It proxies all requests to the host Wayland compositor using the virtwl Linux module.
-See https://alyssa.is/using-virtio-wl/ for some background.

-Since regular guest memory cannot be shared with the host, it allocates a shadow buffer from the host and copies the frame data into that.
-Wayland can also use graphics memory directly, which should avoid the copy, but this is not yet supported.
+`wayland-proxy-virtwl` accepts Wayland connections from client applications and proxies the messages to a host compositor.
+Features:

+- It can act as an X11 window manager, allowing Xwayland to work without needing support in the host compositor.

+- It can run inside a VM, using the `virtwl` Linux kernel module to proxy to the host's compositor.
+  This allows applications running in VMs to be used as if they were running on the host.

-It can also be used to make changes to the protocol messages. e.g. using `--tag` will add a prefix to window titles.
+- It can also be used to make changes to protocol messages. e.g. using `--tag` will add a prefix to window titles.

 It is similar to the [sommelier][] proxy from ChromiumOS, but written in OCaml.
 It adds support for the primary selection, and aims to be easier to modify and less segfaulty.
 It uses the [ocaml-wayland][] library.

 It is able to proxy Evince and Firefox at least, and also works with Xwayland well enough to run gvim.

+See [Qubes-lite With KVM and Wayland](https://roscidus.com/blog/blog/2021/03/07/qubes-lite-with-kvm-and-wayland/) for a setup using this.

 ## Installation